Welcome - Thank You For Your Visit

 g.
 What are the symbolic meanings of Brahma's four arms?

-Brahma's four arms symbolize the four cardinal directions, indicative of his omnipresence and omnipotence.
+Brahma's four arms symbolize the cardinal directions, indicating his omnipresence and omnipotence.
 They also represent various faculties: the mind (manas), intellect (buddhi), ego (ahankara), and conditioned consciousness (chitta), underscoring his role in the multifaceted process of creation and administration.

 h.
 How does Brahma appear in non-Hindu cultures or religions?